 Q: I'm a skilled audio editor.
 Can't I shorten the newscast to fit our repeater (or net) Needs?

-A: Because we are the copyright holders and we say you can’t.
-It’s a way of protecting all from frivolous litigation if in the process of re-editing a story, the meaning or intent of a story is changed and leads to litigation.
+A: No. Downloading ARNewsline is an acceptance of our copyright and usage agreement, which states that ARNewsline must be used in its entirety as produced.
+It’s a way of protecting all from frivolous litigation if, in the process of re-editing a story, the meaning or intent of a story is changed.

 Other Things Amateur Radio Newsline™ Does